 How To Lose Friends & Alienate People

 Funny story: a friend of mine gave me the book as a birthday present, saying that it reminded her of me; the book is about a pompous and annoying English man who loves celebrity and goes to America, makes an arse of himself and returns after getting the boot.
-Thank you, friend … I liked the book, despite the author and my friend’s unintentional snub, but the film is only loosely based on the book because it has evolved into a romcom about the ridiculous English person making a tit of himself in New York.
+Thank you, friend … The film is only loosely based on the book because it has evolved into a romcom about the ridiculous English person making a tit of himself in New York.
 I watched it because of Simon Pegg, who is good in it, but it’s nothing more than a by-the-numbers romantic comedy with added cringe.
 I only laughed at two incidental things (Pegg singing ‘Eng-er-lund!’ at a Fourth Of July party, and the fake trailer for the biopic of Mother Theresa, called Mother Theresa: The Making of a Saint), which isn’t a good hit rate.
 It’s fairly harmless, but it’s a bit of a failure if the romance and the comedy aren’t doing their jobs.